-5 In this organization, workers get In this organization, workers get instructions from different specialists. instructions from a single officer.
+- In this organization, there are separate The line of authority is predetermined.
+So specialists for every work.
+So there is co-ordination is easy. problem of coordination. - 5 In this organization, workers get In this organization, workers get instructions from different specialists. instructions from a single officer.

-DIFFERENCE BETWEEN LINE ORGANISATION AND FUNCTIONAL ORGANISATION of Line Organization
+DIFFERENCE BETWEEN LINE ORGANISATION AND FUNCTIONAL ORGANISATION

-5.110.
-Difference Line organization Tunctional Organization 1 Simplicity This is the simplest form of organization.
+S.No.
+Basis of Difference Line Organization Functional Organization 1 Simplicity This is the simplest form of organization.
 This is the complex form of organization 2 Expenses This is less expensive.
 Much money is to be spent in this organization.
 3 Utility This is useful for small units.
 This is useful for big units.
 4 Specialization This is not based on specialization.
 This is used on specialization.
 5 Authority and responsibility lines In it, authority and responsibility lines are up and down.
 In, it authority and responsibility lines are up and down and horizontal also.
 6 Specialists The services of specialists are not taken in it.
 The services of specialists are taken in this organization.
 7 Delegation In this, delegation is vertical.
 In, this delegation may be horizontal.
-8 Planning execution and In this, planning and execution happens simultaneously.
+8 Planning and execution In this, planning and execution happens simultaneously.
 In this, planning and execution are done separately.
 9 Authority The authority lies only in hands of line officers.
 In, this authority is given to specialists.
-10 Headism In it, principle of single heads is In this organization, the principals implied.
+10 Headism In it, principle of single heads is implied.
+In this organization, the principals of many heads is implied.